Hlupi/BBweek1-heroHomework/README.md

 ## Section 3 - User interface and the DOM

-- Add a picture of a bed or an inn to your page.
-When it is clicked by the user the `rest` function should get called with `hero` as an argument.
+-  to your page.
+When a picture of a bed or an inn is clicked by the user the `rest` function should get called with `hero` as an argument.
 Put a console.log in your code to verify that `rest` gets called correctly.

 - Add a picture of a weapon to the page.
 When it is clicked by the user the `pickUpItem` should get called with `hero` as a first argument.
 The second argument should be an object.
 The object should have a `type` key with a string value and a `damage` key with a number value (like a weapon object).
 Put a console.log in your code to verify that `pickUpItem` gets called correctly.